Bedford County Fair Junior Dairy Beef Steer Guidelines - Project Year 2023

 5. Calves should weigh a minimum of 350 lbs. and on a grain fed diet by the Fair in order to show – Calves will be divided in three classes by weight following weigh-in: Light, Medium, and Heavy.

-6. Dairy Feeders will be weighed after the Market Steers on Sunday after the Beef weigh-in, at approximately 2:30 pm.
-Feeders will be shown on Tuesday afternoon, following the Breeding Beef Show.
+6. Dairy feeders and finished steers will be weighed immediately after the Market Steers on Sunday afternoon.
+Both will be shown on Tuesday afternoon, following the Breeding Beef Show.
+Dairy feeder calves will start, followed by Finished Dairy Steers.
 Showmanship will occur following the Dairy steer show.

-7. Members must declare at the scale whether to sell or take their project animal home (Grand Champion and Reserve Grand Champion will be sold at the sale).
+7. Members must declare at the scale whether to sell or take their project animal home.
+Each division champion will be sold at the sale, for a total of six calves to be sold on sale day (this will include Grand & Reserve Champion).
 All others will not be sold through the livestock sale.
 The dairy beef committee will seek a predetermined bid for all feeders to be sold.
 Rope halters must be left with your steers for loading after the fair.
+Finished Steer sale prospects will be determined at a later date.

 8. Members are responsible for their 4H Project Books or proof that the steer is entered in the FFA AET system.
 Members must bring documentation with them at the time of weigh-in or you will not be permitted to show.